Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

+\htedit{Blacklight detects Boundary slower than others.
+This is because Boundary advances slower in shrinking perturbation towards the $L_p$ ball of the target, thus Blacklight detects them at a ``later'' stage with 100\% detection rate.
+The three improved versions of Boundary (HSJA, QEBA, Policy) converge faster, thus Blacklight detects them faster.
+To further evaluate the slower Boundary attack, we run the attack for 1 million queries.
+We find Blacklight continues to detect (and reject) attack queries in this longer sequence, leaving the attacker with 0\% success (for all four tasks).
+The detailed results are listed in Table~\ref{table:boundary_results} in Appendix.}

-When Blacklight rejects queries that it identifies as attack queries, 0\% of persistent attackers manage to complete their attack within 100K attack queries.
-Blacklight's mitigation is highly effective because it is able to detect a large majority of attack queries.
-By rejecting these queries, Blacklight prevents the attacker from making forward progress in probing model classification boundaries.
-As such, a high detection coverage is critical to defend against black-box attacks.
+Finally, column 6 in Table~\ref{table:results} reports the attack success rate when Blacklight rejects queries identified as attack queries.
+We see that none (0\%) of persistent attackers manage to complete their attack within 100K queries.
+Blacklight's mitigation is highly effective because it is able to detect nearly all attack queries.
+Rejecting these queries prevents the attacker from making forward progress in probing model classification boundaries.
+This confirms that a high detection coverage is critical to defend against query-based black-box attacks.

-\para{Key Takeaways.} In summary, Blacklight detects all attacks on all models, detects the overwhelming majority of individual queries in the attack sequence, and detects the attack quickly (usually in less than 10 queries, with the exception of the slow converging Boundary attack).
-When Blacklight mitigation is active (it rejects queries identified as attacks), no attacks across our attack types and models are able to complete an attack in 100K queries.
+\para{Key Takeaways.} Our results against eight SOTA black-box attacks show that Blacklight detects all attacks on all models, detects the overwhelming majority of queries in the attack sequence, and detects the attack quickly (usually in less than 8 queries, with the exception of the slow converging Boundary attack).
+Furthermore, by rejecting all detected attack queries, Blacklight's mitigation module ensures no attacks can complete (at least in 100K queries) for all our tested attacks and target DNN models.